studentinsights/studentinsights/docs/local_development_with_docker.md

 Your computer has a special file named "/etc/hosts" which maps names to IP addresses.
 (You can edit it by typing `nano /etc/hosts` in your terminal, or any other way you know how to edit system files).
 We recommend adding the IP from `docker-machine ip default` as a line in this file (the format is **<IP> <name>**) so you can work with "http://docker:3000" in your browser (instead of typing that IP directly).

 So, we have three command-line programs (**docker**, **docker-compose** and **docker-machine**).

+#### Linux

+If you're already on Linux, you don't need to worry about **docker-machine**.
+Just install using your package manager and you're good to go.
+Here are instructions specific to [Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntulinux/), but you can also pick from a number of distros on the sidebar.

+The docker daemon needs root permissions, so by default you'll have to use **sudo** for all your docker commands.
+You can avoid this by adding yourself to the **docker** group.

+'$ sudo groupadd docker'
+'$ sudo usermod -aG docker yourname'

+### Okay, now what?

   - Navigate to where you cloned the project (so you should be at the root of the project, in the folder named "studentinsights").
   - Run the project using **docker-compose**: